-After one session: the candidate must have obtained Grade D or better in the four level 1 compulsory courses, and credit in further courses totalling at least 20 credits.
+After one session: the candidate must have obtained Grade D or better in the four level 1 compulsory courses, and credit in further courses totalling at least 20 credits and successfully completed the Certificate of Basic IT Competence.

 After two sessions: the candidate must have obtained grade D or better in the two level 2 compulsory courses and be qualified for the Certificate of Higher Education.